sulfuror/rescript-sh/README.md

    the mount option with `Ctrl+c` it will delete the directory.
 6. `-n, -next-cleanup`: this will show you the time left for your next cleanup according to your option in "CLEAN" days.
-7. `-r, -restore`: this option will do what it says, it will restore.
-   It will create a new directory in your `/home` called `restic-restore` and it will restore your latest snapshot only.
-If you want to restore a specific snapshot you will have to do it manually.
-8. `-v, -version`: this option will display the version you're using of this script.
+7. `-v, -version`: this option will display the version you're using of this script.
-9. `-s, -stats`: this will display the stats with --mode flag for original size of latest snapshot, deduplicated size of latest snapshot, original size of all snapshots and deduplicated size of all snapshots.
+8. `-s, -stats`: this will display the stats with --mode flag for original size of latest snapshot, deduplicated size of latest snapshot, original size of all snapshots and deduplicated size of all snapshots.
-10. `-u, -unlock`: this option WILL NOT unlock your repository.
+9. `-u, -unlock`: this option WILL NOT unlock your repository.
 When you run this script it will create a separate lock just for the script (it has nothing to do with the restic locks), so if your latest run left a lock (which is very unlikely unless it occurs an abrupt shut down while the script was running)